 Comparison requirements

-The developers for AppDB, GOCDB, and Open IRIS were asked to evaluate their tool and indicate what features their tool have in common with or would not require substantial effort to modify to add their capabilities (Appendix III).
+The developers for AppDB, GOCDB, and Open IRIS were asked to evaluate their tool and indicate what features their tool have in common with the marketplace or would not require substantial effort to modify to add their capabilities (Appendix III).
 The table below summarizes the matches in each category.

+This analysis has been performed only against a sub-set of the solutions.
+For this reason, it will be used only for a direct comparison between two of the tools analysed.

+Table 1.How GOCDB, AppDB and Open IRIS matches EGI marketplace requirements.